 The balance of $6,000 dollars is due 2 weeks prior to your tubal ligation reversal appointment, there are no refunds inside the 2-week window.

 The simple reason for these rules is that we never do more than 3 tubal ligation reversals a day.
 Because most of our patients have to make travel plans, work, and childcare arrangements several weeks prior to their tubal reversals, we have no way to fill empty days on short notice.
 The day is wasted if you don’t come.
 We would just have to sit and look at each other.

 The advantage to you is that we concentrate on you.
 We have the time to give your reversal whatever special attention you need or want.
 If we did 5 or 6 reversals a day it would not matter as much if patients did not come for their appointments.

 Dye testing tubes (what we do to make sure the tubes are open before we wake you up) is time-consuming and very expensive.
 We also close your fallopian tubes in two layers which also is time-consuming.
 We cannot take the time to reverse your tubes the way we do it and perform more than 3 reversals a day.
 All this means is that our center is designated and reserved for you on that day, and if you don’t show up, that time is lost.

 What if my tubes cannot be repaired?

 This is very seldom a problem.
-Most all tubal ligations can be reversed.
-We screen our patients carefully and we only see two or three patients in a year that we cannot reverse at least one side.
+Most tubal ligations can be reversed.
+We screen our patients carefully and only see two or three patients in a year that we cannot reverse at least one side.
 97 out of 100 patients we see leave here with two good tubes.
-There are patients who cannot have a tubal reversal and patients who can be reversed but reversal is a bad idea.
+There are patients who cannot have a tubal reversal and patients who can be reversed but a reversal is a bad idea.